Can MS cause vision problems

 Lack of sleep and fatigue can also trigger eye problems, or make them worse.
 You can read about how to manage MS fatigue here.

-Find a local OMS Circle
+Find a local Overcoming MS Circle

 Here you can connect with others who have had similar experiences and share advice.

-Our evidence-based, 7-Step Recovery Program combines all these lifestyle changes, that will also help with other MS symptoms so that you can take action, renew your sense of hope and see positive differences for yourself.
+Our evidence-based, 7-Step Program combines all these lifestyle changes, that will also help with other MS symptoms so that you can take action, renew your sense of hope and see positive differences for yourself.

 What are the next steps?